-The Cancer Genetics Screening Program provides genetic counseling and testing to individuals who may be at increased risk of cancer due to a personal history of cancer, family history of cancer or an underlying genetic condition.
+Our Cancer Genetics Screening Program provides genetic counseling and testing to individuals who may be at increased risk of cancer due to a personal history of cancer, a family history of cancer or an underlying hereditary cancer condition.

-The Cancer Genetics Screening Program is part of the Froedtert & the Medical College of Wisconsin Clinical Cancer Center.
-The goal of the program is to provide personalized counseling regarding cancer risk, cancer genetics, genetic testing, early detection, improved cancer management and possible risk reduction.
+The Cancer Genetics Screening Program is available at multiple Froedtert & MCW Cancer Network locations.
+The goal of the program is to provide personalized counseling regarding cancer risk, genetic testing, early detection, improved cancer management and risk reduction options.

-Cancer—an uncontrolled growth of cells—may be caused by many things.
-Researchers are working to understand how normal cells, through genetic changes (mutations), turn into cancerous cells.
+Cancer — an uncontrolled growth of cells — may be caused by many things.
+Researchers are working to understand how normal cells, through genetic changes, turn into cancerous cells.
+There are two types of gene changes that can cause cancer.

-- Random gene mutations — most cancer is the result of random gene mutations that develop during a person’s life.
-A mutation may occur when cells are dividing or may be due to environmental factors, such as radiation or chemicals.
-These types of mutations are not passed on to the next generation.
+- Acquired gene changes — Most cancer is the result of genetic changes that develop during a person’s life.
+A genetic change may occur when cells are dividing or may be due to environmental factors, such as radiation or chemicals.
+These types of changes are not passed on to the next generation.

-- Inherited gene mutations — these mutations are passed down from generation to generation (inherited cancer predisposition).
-If a person is born with an inherited cancer gene, he or she has a higher risk of developing cancer, and the mutation can be passed to their children.
-About 5 percent to 10 percent of all cancers are due to a hereditary factor.
+- Inherited gene changes — A harmful change of the DNA that is within a gene is called a pathogenic variant (mutation).
+These changes are passed down from generation to generation (inherited cancer predisposition).
+If a person is born with an inherited pathogenic variant, they have a higher risk of developing cancer, and the pathogenic variant can be passed to their children.
+About 5 percent to 10 percent of all cancers are due to a hereditary pathogenic variant.

-It’s not certain that people who inherit a known cancer susceptibility gene will actually get cancer.
-However, they have a much higher risk of developing cancer compared to the general population.
-In other words, people don’t inherit cancer from their families; they inherit an increased risk of developing cancer.
+It’s not certain that people who inherit a known cancer gene pathogenic variant will actually develop cancer.
+However, they have a higher chance of developing cancer compared to the general population.
+In other words, people don’t inherit cancer from their families; they inherit an increased chance of developing cancer.

 Many genes have been identified that play a role in certain cancers.
-For example, researchers have discovered genes that can contribute to the development of some forms of breast, ovarian, colorectal, uterus (endometrium), thyroid and pancreatic cancer and melanoma.
+For example, researchers have discovered genes that can contribute to the development of some forms of breast, ovarian, colorectal, uterine (endometrial), thyroid and pancreatic cancer and melanoma.

 Understanding Family History

-To help you understand your family history of cancer, the Cancer Genetics Screening Program at Froedtert & the Medical College of Wisconsin offers:
+To help you understand your family history of cancer, the Cancer Genetics Screening Program offers:

 - Extensive review of personal and family health history

-- Assessment of cancer risk and the likelihood of an inherited cancer susceptibility condition in the family
+- Assessment of cancer risk and the likelihood of a hereditary cancer condition in the family

 - Explanation of hereditary cancer and cancer risks

-- Provide information regarding the risks, benefits and limitations of genetic testing
+- Information regarding the risks, benefits and limitations of genetic testing

-- Working with you and your health care team to develop a personalized screening and management plan
+- Coordination with you and your health care team to develop a personalized screening and management plan

 Education and Prevention

-The Cancer Genetics Screening Program offers lectures for healthcare professionals and the community.
-To request a speaker from the Froedtert & the Medical College of Wisconsin Speakers Bureau, please call 414-805-3666 (option 2).
+The Cancer Genetics Screening Program offers lectures for health care professionals and the community.
+To request a speaker from the Froedtert & the Medical College of Wisconsin Speakers Bureau, please call 414-777-7700 (option 2).
 Our board-eligible and board-certified staff are also available to discuss prevention efforts, including recommendations for cancer risk reduction, screening and management.

 Genetic Testing and Insurance

-Federal and state laws prohibit health insurers from discriminating based on genetic information in most situations.
-State laws vary, and a genetic counselor can provide more information about the laws in your area.
+Federal and state laws prohibit employers and health insurers from discriminating based on genetic information in most situations.
+See ginahelp.org for more information.

-If current genetic tests are unable to clarify a person’s risk for a disease, a research study may be helpful in identifying a gene mutation.
+If current genetic tests are unable to clarify a person’s risk for a disease, a research study may be helpful in identifying a hereditary cancer condition.
 The Cancer Genetics Screening Program has access to ongoing local and national genetic research studies.
 Some individuals may be able to participate in various research trials.
 Participation may involve providing a blood and/or tissue sample to send to the study researchers.

 Who May Benefit From Cancer Genetic Screening?

-- Have several of your relatives had cancer, including cancers of the breast, ovary, skin, prostate, pancreas, thyroid, uterus (endometrium) or colon?
+- Have several of your relatives had cancer, including cancers of the breast, ovary, skin (melanoma), prostate, pancreas, thyroid, uterus (endometrium) or colon?

 - Have you or a relative developed cancer before the age of 50?

-- Have you or a family member had an unusual or rare type of cancer, such as male breast cancer?
+- Have you or a family member had an unusual or rare type of cancer, such as male breast cancer or sarcoma?

 - Have you or a relative had more than one type of cancer, such as breast and ovarian cancer or cancer in both breasts?